-- A. Petitions under Probate Code section 11700 may be filed to resolve issues relating to the determination of persons entitled to distribution of the decedent's estate.
+A. Petitions under Probate Code section 11700 may be filed to resolve issues relating to the determination of persons entitled to distribution of the decedent's estate.
 Such issues include, but are not limited to, the identification of heirs or beneficiaries, the interpretation of the will, and the characterization of assets as estate assets.
-(The term "person" is defined in Probate Code section 56.) - B. A petition to determine entitlement must include a detailed explanation of family relationships (e.g. family tree) if distribution is to be determined by intestate succession. - C. A petition under Probate Code section 11700 must set forth the specific determination which the petitioner believes the court should make and must provide for a complete disposition of the property of the estate. - D. When a determination of persons entitled to distribution is requested in a petition for distribution, notice must be given in the same manner as required when a separate petition under Probate Code section 11700 is filed. - E. When a determination of persons entitled to distribution is requested and it appears that there may be an escheat, notice of hearing and a copy of the petition must be sent to the Attorney General.
+(The term "person" is defined in Probate Code section 56.)

+B. A petition to determine entitlement must include a detailed explanation of family relationships (e.g. family tree or genealogical chart establishing the relationships between the decedent and the decedent's heirs) if distribution is to be determined by intestate succession.

+C. A petition under Probate Code section 11700 must set forth the specific determination which the petitioner believes the court should make and must provide for a complete disposition of the property of the estate.

+D. When a determination of persons entitled to distribution is requested in a petition for distribution, notice must be given in the same manner as required when a separate petition under Probate Code section 11700 is filed.

+E. When a determination of persons entitled to distribution is requested and it appears that there may be an escheat, notice of hearing and a copy of the petition must be sent to the Attorney General.
 If any of the heirs are unknown in the petition for probate, then there will be a presumption of possible escheat and notice to the Attorney General is required.

 (Adopted 1/1/1990; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 7/1/2003; Renum.
-1/1/2006; Rev. 1/1/2017; Rev. 1/1/2021)
+1/1/2006; Rev. 1/1/2017; Rev. 1/1/2021; Rev. 1/1/2022)